Skip to content

 Sink Effect

-The pressSink modifier applies a "sink" visual feedback when the component is pressed, by smoothly scaling down the component.
+The SinkFeedback indication applies a "sink" visual when the component is pressed, which is achieved by smoothly scaling the component.

 kotlin